 Possible causes include:

-- environmental stressors, such as difficulties at work, relationship problems, or family issues
+- environmental stressors, such as relationship problems or family issues

-- medical factors, such as the symptoms of a different disease, the effects of a medication, or the stress of an intensive surgery or prolonged recovery
+- medical factors, such as disease symptoms or the effects of a medication

 There are several exercises and actions to help a person cope with milder, more focused, or shorter-term anxiety disorders, including:

-This type of psychotherapy aims to recognize and change harmful thought patterns that form the foundation of anxious and troublesome feelings.
-In the process, practitioners of CBT hope to limit distorted thinking and change the way people react to objects or situations that trigger anxiety.
+CBT is a type of psychotherapy that aims to recognize and change harmful thought patterns that form the foundation of anxious and troublesome feelings.

-Benzodiazepines: A doctor may prescribe these for certain people with anxiety, but they can be highly addictive.
-These drugs tend to have few side effects except for drowsiness and possible dependence.
-Diazepam, or Valium, is an example of a commonly prescribed benzodiazepine.
+- Benzodiazepines: A doctor may prescribe these for certain people with anxiety, but they can cause addiction.
+Diazepam, or Valium, is a common benzodiazepine.

 Additional drugs a person might use to treat anxiety include: